On marginals and profiled posteriors for cosmological parameter estimation: Example Distributions

 \subsubsection{A Rosenbrock distribution with added noise}

 With this Rosenbrock function, we can illustrate a further characteristic trait of the profiling procedure.
 Up to now, we considered smooth posteriors in our examples.
 Since the likelihood and consequently the posterior distributions are depending on the actual data they often exhibit a more bumpy shape.
 We emulate this by adding noise to the posterior\,(\ref{eq:banana}) and re-normalise the distribution.
 Compare the posterior without noise in figure~\ref{fig:banana-example} to the posterior with noise in figure~\ref{fig:noisy_banana-example}.
 The overall characteristics of the one-dimensional marginal and profiled posterior distributions do not change significantly by adding the noise.
 In addition, the profiling graph $(\theta_1,\bft_{]1[}(\theta_1))$ for $\theta_1$ only shows small wiggles in the noisy case.
 But the profiling graph $(\bft_{]2[}(\theta_2),\theta_2)$ for $\theta_2$ is not continuous any more.
 It jumps from one branch to the other and back (see figure~\ref{fig:noisy_banana-example}).
 In the following analysis of the supernova data we observe a similar behaviour.
+The Laplace approximations show the same overall characteristics as for the example without noise.
+Furthermore the jumps in the profiling path bring about discontinuities in the Laplace approximations $p_L(\theta_2|\bfd)$.
+We will see this effect even more pronounced in the analysis of real data.